mattbarb/DarkHorses-Masters-Workers/docs/audit/REMAINING_TABLES_AUDIT.md

 **Reasoning:**
 - Table is not being used (0 records)
-- Schema overlaps with ra_races
+- Schema overlaps with ra_mst_races
 - No unique data to capture
 - Simplifies database schema
 - Removes maintenance burden